johnmnc/vim-cli/notes.md

 On a line with a file, pressing `Enter` will open the file for editing.

 You can also press `'o'` to edit that file in split screen mode, with the new pane showing the file and the original pane showing the directory list.
-Pressing `'v'` will open the file under the cursor in a verticall split window.
+Pressing `'v'` will open the file under the cursor in a vertical split window.

 ![vim directory](vim-directory.png)